BIOL5504 Sex in the Sea

 - Students are able to (1) understand the ecological and genetic consequences of different reproductive modes and life history strategies; (2) understand the importance of genetic studies in the conservation and management of marine populations; and (3) sustain in-depth discussion on any of the topics presented in this unit.

-- Typically this unit is assessed in the following ways: (1) reports on each topic; (2) examination; and (3) oral presentation and/or debate.
+- Indicative assessments in this unit are as follows: (1) reports on each topic; (2) final synthesis; and (3) oral presentation and/or debate.
 Further information is available in the unit outline.